Brazil's biggest party sticks with unpopular Rousseff - for now

 “Not even her worst adversaries have accused her of any moral transgression,” Unger said in an interview, adding that impeachment would precipitate a crisis that is not in the interest of any of Brazil’s main political parties.

-Forte said things would be even worse for Rousseff without her vice president, PMDB veteran Michel Temer, who has taken charge of her relations with Congress.
+Forte said things would be even worse for Rousseff without her vice president, PMDB veteran Michel Temer, who has taken over her relations with Congress.

 An aide to Temer said the vice-president has sped up patronage appointments to keep Rousseff’s allies happy, including directors of state companies and regulatory agencies.